Rebecca Pegues Torbert

 - William Anson Ballow and Rebecca Pegues Torbert appeared in the US federal census of 1 April 1940 in Silycauga, Talladega County, Alabama.
 Other members of the household included Coralie Holman Ballow, Joseph Roland Ballow, Ernest Jefferson Ballow and Rebecca Torbert Ballow.
 In 1935, the family was living in Dayton, Marengo County.

 - Rebecca Pegues Torbert became a widow at the 18 April 1955 death of her husband William Anson Ballow.

 - The SSDI lists Rockville, Montgomery County, Maryland, as the last residence of record of Rebecca Pegues Torbert.

 - Rebecca Pegues Torbert died on 3 November 1983 at age 92.

-- She was buried at Evergreen Memorial Cemetery in Sylacauga, Talladega County, Alabama.
+- She was interred at Evergreen Memorial Cemetery, Sylacauga, Talladega County, Alabama.